 In addition to the main light, the Keeper also had two

 smaller beacons to maintain.
 These beacons, constructed

 in 1842, were located at 40° 27' 16" latitude by 74° 00'

-27" longitude, and 40° 27' 48" latitude by 74° 00' 27" longitude.
+27" longitude, and 40° 27' 48" latitude by 74° 00' 27"

-given a paltry amount of money to hire
+main light was given a paltry amount of money to hire

 help, but was held responsible for all three lights.

 beacons having long since been replaced by automatic

 The West Beacon was refitted in 1855, the East Beacon

 was rebuilt in 1856.
-The main light received a new lighting
+The main light received a new

-Sautter & Co., of Paris, France.
-This lens is still in
+made by P. Sautter & Co., of Paris, France.
+This

 In 1857 the main light underwent extensive repairs,

 including a new edifice, a brick lining inside the

 There is a "legend" about a secret cellar under the

 main light, which, when opened in 1857, revealed a

-skeleton sitting at a table in front of a crude fireplace.
+skeleton sitting at a table in front of a crude

+keeper's house.
 Some variations of the legend say this,

 but also give the date as closer to 1883, when the

 documented keeper's houses).
-As to the
+As to the skeleton, there

-would confirm or deny the story.
+deny the story.

 In 1867 the East Beacon became the first light in the

 United States to be equipped with a steam driven fog

 siren.
 The siren consisted of a fixed disk with slits

 radiating from its center.
 A second disk with the same

 arrangement of slits was revolved back of this, which

 from a horn at one end.
 The siren apparently lasted

 until 1883, a newspaper account of that year stating

 that a "new siren has been purchased and will soon be

 The crib work at the West Beacon was replaced in 1874

 at a cost of $6,000.

 The Keeper of the main light received a new home in

-1883, the old dilapidated dwelling was razed and replaced by
+1883, the old dilapidated dwelling was razed and

-for the principal and assistant
+ample accommodations for the principal and assistant